 - Repeal of driver's license from 90 days to 3 years;

 - Monetary fines of $100 to $2,500;

 - Mandatory attendance of alcohol and drug education classes;

 - Mandatory completion of 30 to 60 days of community service;

 - Potential jail time, spanning from 2 days to one year; and

 - A probation period of three to five years.

 The circumstances involving underage drunk driving charges are incredibly complex and delicate given the effects they can have on a young, developing person's life path.
-Minors charged with underage DUI should contact the experienced Colorado Springs juvenile defense attorneys with The Bussey Law Firm, P.C., located in Colorado Springs, for vigilant and aggressive counsel.
+Minors charged with underage DUI should contact the experienced Colorado Springs juvenile crime defense attorneys with The Bussey Law Firm, P.C., located in Colorado Springs, for vigilant and aggressive counsel.
 Call (719) 475-2555 for a free complimentary and confidential consultation today.